 It’s time for some Printable Alphabet Scavenger Hunts!
 You can use these to help your learners review their consonant letter sounds.
+Note: This is a subscriber freebie.

 Find all our Printable Scavenger Hunts.

-If you are already a subscriber, you may go to my subscriber library and enter the NEW password, which can be found in your most current newsletter.
+If you are already a newsletter subscriber, hop over to my subscriber freebie page and enter the password, which can always be found at the bottom of your most current newsletter.

 Printable Alphabet Scavenger Hunts